dnstrach/ChefsKiss/README.md

 The MyRecipe view folder contains composed and custom views to make up the add/edit, detail, and sheet views.

 ## REST API
 The [Spoonacular API](https://spoonacular.com/food-api/docs#Search-Recipes-Complex) is integrated with ChefsKiss to show recipes by categories or search a recipe.
-To decode the api response, the APIRecipe model is separated by Response and APIRecipe classes since the JSON object contains a nested object.
+To decode the API response, the APIRecipe model is separated by Response and APIRecipe classes since the JSON object contains a nested object.
 The APIManager struct loads recipes asynchronously to return an array of APIRecipe objects.
 To switch URLs for category and query endpoints, the loadRecipe function is defined with a SearchTerm input parameter.
 SearchTerm is defined as an enumeration with 2 parameter cases.
 To throw possible errors, APIError is defined with invalidURL, invalidResponse, exceededCallLimit, badStatusCode, and unableToDecode cases.

 ### recipe category URL Components
 https://api.spoonacular.com/recipes/complexSearch?apiKey=cce86962d1e94f68b85f3fad930d6ee6&addRecipeInformation=true&addRecipeInstructions=true&number=100&cuisine=italian